sa-ne/openshift-github-actions/README.md

 #### To support Windows containers
 For a cluster that supports Windows containers, update the `networkType` to `OVNKubernetes` when inputting parameters for the `deploy-openshift` Action.

-_NOTE:_ No Windows machineSets are deployed with this workflow.
+_NOTE:_ No Windows machineSets are deployed with the `deploy-openshift` workflow.

 ---